 Next, dog grooming can also act as a health check for your dog.
 The time you brush or comb your dog is the best time to identify any abnormal bumps or lumps on his skin.
 The same concept applies to other body parts such as teeth or nails.
 During dog grooming, you can also also find out any bleeding wound or bad breath that indicate a health problem.
 Regular grooming is one of the best ways to discover potential health issues in a timely manner so you can bring your dog to the veterinarian for further help before these health issues start to worsen.

 So now you may have gained a better understanding on how dog grooming is tremendously essential.
 Let’s talk about how you can effectively groom your dog so that you can save your time and effort.
 There are various pet care services that offer professional grooming services for your pets.
 However, the cost could be not so affordable for regular visits.
 Hence, another highly recommended option is DIY grooming at home with supporting tools and equipment.
-Few tools you can get for dog grooming at home are a dog grooming clipper, a nail clipper, brushes, and so on.
+Few tools you can get for dog grooming at home are a dog clipper for grooming hair, a nail clipper, brushes, and so on.
 With some proper research, you can get these tools at a very affordable price.

 Start Grooming Your Dog